 However the exposure a stand-out star like Matty can get will pay off in dividends.

 Fast forward to 2018 and the Bondi babe landed his own season of The Bachelor, several ambassadorships for brands like Tommy Hilfiger and Oakley, and even a TV WEEK Logie Award nomination for Best New Talent thanks to his foray into hosting on The Living Room plus a new gig on his own radio show, Matt, Sarah and Matty J on NOVA - not to mention his personal life is at an all-time high with an engagement to Laura and the birth of their first child, Marlie-Mae.

-Similarly season one Bachelor/BIP star Ali Oetjen ended up as this year's Bachelorette, which we have no doubt will serve as a huge platform to promote Ali's eight-week healthy lifestyle e-book, which is due to launch soon.
+Similarly season one Bachelor/BIP star Ali Oetjen ended up as last year's Bachelorette, which no doubt served as a huge platform to promote Ali's eight-week healthy lifestyle e-book.

 So while you might be putting a lot on the line for very little cash in the bank, it's a slow burn that can definitely end up converting to a hefty pay day if your business savvy is up to scratch.